christinazavou/ANNFASS/documentation/papers/style_related/image_based/YuEtAl2018.md

         therefore we have multi-scale features (by concatenating the feature vectors of all convolution filters, we have a 5K-dimensional feature vector for K mid-level patches)

 #### Multi-view feature integration (fusion):
 We have a feature vector for each view of a given shape.
-We perform multi-view feature fusion to extract a new feature for the shape.
-This feature uses information from jointly analyzing a set of shapes.
+We perform multi-view feature fusion to extract a **new feature for the shape**.
+This feature **uses information from jointly analyzing a set of shapes**.
 To do this we use PSLF, which is a clustering method coupled with multi-view feature integration.

-PSLF employs non-negative matrix factorization (NMF) to learn a compact yet comprehensive partially shared latent representation....
-Essentially, PSLF learns the fused feature matrix V and the basis matrix U, while tuning the weights of different views, all in an unsupervised manner, by minimizing the reconstruction error with respect to the input features...The projection of the fused features over the basis leads to a clustering of input features.
+**PSLF** employs **non-negative matrix factorization (NMF)** to learn a compact yet comprehensive partially shared latent representation....
+Essentially, PSLF learns the fused feature matrix V and the basis matrix U, while tuning the weights of different views, all in **an unsupervised manner, by minimizing the reconstruction error** with respect to the input features...The projection of the fused features over the basis leads to a clustering of input features.

 use of PSLF:
  - separates input multi-view features into